curl/curl/docs/libcurl/opts/CURLOPT_HTTPHEADER.md

 # SPECIFIC MIME HEADERS

-When used to build a MIME e-mail for IMAP or SMTP, the following document-level headers can be set to override libcurl-generated values:
+When used to build a MIME email for IMAP or SMTP, the following document-level headers can be set to override libcurl-generated values:

 ## Mime-Version: